leafi/love-eclipse-ldt/README.md

 ![Eclipse LDT LOVE2D Screenshot](http://i.imgur.com/x8shhcc.png)

+# Pre-requisites

+Obviously, you will need to have the [eclipse LuaDevelopmentTools](https://eclipse.org/ldt) installed.
+Also a working LOVE2D interpreter, if you want to run your code directly from within eclipse.
+You *can* use it with the default Lua5.1 interpreter or any other, but don't blame me or open an issue if your (well, at least autocompleted) code won't run.
+So, please check out the [Getting Started pages at the LOVE2D-Wiki](https://love2d.org/wiki/Getting_Started) and the [LDT Wiki on interpreters](https://wiki.eclipse.org/LDT/User_Area/User_Guide#Managing_Interpreters) first.

 # Pre-built

-Lucky for you, installation is a breeze thanks to the latest in archiving technology!
+Lucky for you, installation of the Execution Environment is a breeze thanks to the latest in archiving technology!

 1. Grab the latest .zip package from https://github.com/leafi/love-eclipse-ldt/releases .
-2. Start a new Lua project in the https://eclipse.org/ldt/ Eclipse LDT
+2. Start a new Lua project in LDT
 3. Under 'Targeted Execution Environment' in the new project options, click Configure Execution Environments...
 4. Click Add...
 5. Browse to the .zip file you downloaded